 A Case Of Discrimination In Illinois.

 An Illinois school district is breaking federal law in a recent decision.
-The district announced it would prioritize non-white and LGBT students coming back in the Fall.
-The effort is an affront to our legal system and violates the 14th Amendment.
+The community announced it would prioritize non-white and LGBT students coming back in the Fall.
+The effort is an insult to our legal system and violates the 14th Amendment.
 The district includes students from Evanston and Skokie, IL.
 District 65 is playing with fire.
-The Superintendent said that these students would be prioritized in their return.
+The Superintendent said that these privileged students would be prioritized in their return.
 Furthermore, this district outside of Chicago declared these students oppressed.
-Superintendent Devon Horton said the following.
+Superintendent Devon Horton noted the following.

 “We are in a pandemic,” Dr. Horton said. “ And we also know that everyone is affected by this differently.
 But there was a pandemic before this.
 That was inequity and racism, and classism, and all of these other things.
 And so I want to make sure that as we're making a decision – no decision will make everyone happy – we understand that.”

-This will not stand in court.
+Most scholars say this will not stand in court.
 Nor should it.
-This is one of the most blatantly racist acts I've seen in my decades in the legal field.
+And this is one of the most blatantly racist acts I've seen in my decades in the legal field.

 A Brief History Of Modern Civil Rights.

 There is so much that I can write here.
 There is a tremendous wealth of info from the founding of our nation.
 Civil rights are human rights.
-They cannot be stripped from someone without their consent.
+The government cannot lawfully strip aways rights that come from Nature without the consent of the individual.
 And using a false narrative that one race has a privilege over another that only a politician can arbitrate is no different than what the Germans did to the Jews with the Nurnburg Laws.
 Some of our leaders forget that.
 Or they were never taught about the Holocaust.

 Our nation's politics have gone upside down over the last several years.
-This is especially the case now.
-Many of the new zealots forget some of the key elements of civil rights.
+Especially now, this is the case.
+Many of the new zealots forget some of the critical elements of civil rights.
 Beyond the 14th Amendment, consider:

 - The right of all students to an education.
 Several court cases show that this does not need to be through a public school, including Wisconsin v.
 Yoder and Pierce v.
 Society of Sisters.
 Each of these showed that students need a quality education.
 However, they are not compelled to attend public school.
 However, law and court precedent show that if students choose a public school, they deserve an equal shot.

 - The Civil Rights Act of 1964.
-This is one of the groundbreaking elements in this case.
+Moreover, this is one of the groundbreaking elements in this case.
 Discrimination in places open to the public is banned.
 Of course, this includes public schools.